Friday, June 13, 2025

 Share this plan with schools and caregivers.
 Make sure they know when and how to help.

-Check the plan with your doctor every 6 months.
-Use resources like the American Lung Association for free templates.
-Giving your child the knowledge and tools they need helps them manage their asthma.
+Check the plan with your doctor every six months.
+Try the American Lung Association for free templates and other resources.
+Educating and providing your child with resources allows them to take control of their asthma.
 It also keeps you ready for any situation.

 Step 3: Encourage Healthy Lifestyle Choices

-Healthy habits for asthma start with routines that support kids’ asthma wellness.
-It’s important to focus on exercise, nutrition, and emotional health.
-These steps help kids manage their asthma better and thrive.
+Healthy asthma habits begin with routines that support kids’ asthma well-being.
+Attention must be paid to exercise, nutrition, and emotional health.
+These steps assist children in managing and thriving with asthma.

 Asthma support for kids means finding the right balance.
-It’s about being active but also using safe, effective strategies that meet their needs.
+It is about remaining active and using safe, practical strategies that meet their needs.

 Importance of Exercise

-Exercise is key for strong lungs and more energy.
-Start with low-impact activities like swimming.
-It’s good for 77% of kids, as studies show.
+Exercise is key to strong lungs and more energy.
+Start with low-impact activities like swimming, which studies show is good for 77% of kids.

 Nutritious Diet Recommendations